magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

    file;
-5. use the `#?` reader macro to differentiate the namespaces' requirements in the `valip.core` and `valip.predicates` namespaces declaration depending on the feature made available by the hosting platform at runtime;
+5. use the `#?` reader macro to differentiate the namespaces' requirements in the `valip.core` and `valip.predicates` namespaces declaration, depending on the feature made available by the hosting platform at runtime;
 6. use the `#?` reader macro to differentiate the symbols' definitions in the `valip.predicates` namespace as well;